 Graduate student Dinar received the 2018 Global Synergy in Research student award for her project: "Development and Marginalization in Northern Pakistan"

 The state of Pakistan has adopted an implicit integrative policy in the form of development projects to keep its borderland territories such as Gilgit-Baltistan connected to its national sphere.
-Since the last quarter of the twentieth century the infrastructure development, educational programs, health initiatives, local businesses, employment opportunities in public and private sectors, have contributed towards an overall improvement in quality of life, health, literacy rate, income opportunities as compared to the circumstances before these interventions.
+Since the last quarter of the twentieth century the infrastructure development, educational programs, health initiatives, local businesses, employment opportunities in public and private sectors, have contributed towards an overall improvement in the quality of life, health, literacy rate, income opportunities as compared to the circumstances before these interventions.
 However, there is a need to acknowledge regional variations and the embedded forms of marginality across gender and ethnic groups.
 Also important is to see how the status and role of women in the society has been affected during the last three decades.

 Therefore, my project aims to analyze how the infrastructure projects such as roads have changed the physical space which in turn have remapped the local and reoriented gender power relations in economic and political spaces.
 Another goal is to recommend strategies to frame an inclusive development plan that acknowledges and addresses heterogeneities within women and geographic cores and peripheries.